rust-lang/rfcs/text/3389-manifest-lint.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+When designing this, we wanted to keep in mind how things work today, including
+- `clippy` defines all configuration as linter/tool config and not lint config (linter/lint config is a future possibility)
+- All `clippy` lints are disjoint
+- `rustdoc` has no plans for groups outside of `all`
+- `rustc` today has some intersecting groups

+However, we also need to consider how decisions might limit us in the future and whether we want to bind future decisions with this RFC, including
+- Whether existing decisions will be revisited
+- When new tools are added, like `cargo` and `cargo-semver-check`, which haven't had lint levels and configuration long enough (or at all) to explore their problem and design space.

-This could be left to `clippy.toml` but that leaves `rustc` without a solution.
+This could be left to `clippy.toml` but that leaves `rustc`, `rustdoc`, and future linters without a solution.

 `[lints]` could be `[package.lints]`, tying it to the package unlike `[patch]` and other fields that are more workspace related.
 Instead, we used